 Design Your Week: carve out 30 minutes on Sunday to reflect on the week that has passed and plan the week ahead.
 This habit has changed my life and it can change yours too.
 Commit to it.

 60 Minute Student: take an hour each day to study.
 Read books, listen to podcasts, watch YouTube videos, or an online course.

 There you have it!
 You now have all the major lessons from The 5am Club, minus the parable fluff!
 You’re welcome.
-Getting up at 5 AM is not ideal for everyone, however, I do believe in getting up an hour early to implement a morning framework like the Victory Hour suggested my Sharma.
-As the great Jim Rohn said “either you run the day, or the day runs you.”
+Getting up at 5 AM is not ideal for everyone, however, I do believe in getting up an hour early to implement a morning framework like the Victory Hour suggested by Sharma.
+As the great Jim Rohn said, “either you run the day, or the day runs you.”